FLIR/conservator-cli/docs/usage/api_quickstart.rst

 >>> collection.populate(fields)
 >>> print(collection.path)

-You can also call :meth:`~FLIR.conservator.types.type_proxy.TypeProxy.populate` with no argument to populate all fields:
+You can also call :meth:`~FLIR.conservator.wrappers.type_proxy.TypeProxy.populate` with no argument to populate all fields:

 >>> collection = conservator.collections.from_id("some_collection_id")